roshan-lal-dia/my-github-gists/README.md

  - My Boookscope - my thoughts, best lines readed from books and the books secrets
 - Create a Hackerrank challenge
 - create a hackerrank contest
+- How to pass in Anna University exams
 - How to build a web3 application